keysight-eggplant/real-user-data-sdk-js/README.md

 You can always checkout this repository and look at the [example directory](example/)

-## Ecommerce with coversion
+## E-Commerce with conversion

-- [Link to example](examples/Vanilla/Conversion/) Use this example as starting point if you are going to collect data for converting currency *A* to currency *B*
+- Use [this example](examples/Vanilla/Conversion/) as starting point if you are going to collect data for converting currency *A* to currency *B*.

 ## Custom collector

-- [Link to example](examples/Vanilla/CustomCollector/) Use this example as starting point if you are going to collect custome data.
+- Use [this example](examples/Vanilla/CustomCollector/) as starting point if you are going to collect custom data.

 ## Error collector

-- [Link to example](examples/Vanilla/Error/) Use this example as starting point if you are going to collect data when an error accure in you website and you are going to collect it.
+- Use [this example](examples/Vanilla/Error/) as starting point if you are going to collect data when an error accure in you website.

 ## DOM content collector

-- [Link to example](examples/Vanilla/DOMContentLoaded/) Use this example as starting point if you are going to collect data when DOM content loaded.
+- Use [this example](examples/Vanilla/DOMContentLoaded/) as starting point if you are going to collect data when DOM content loaded.

 # Installation Guide